tchao168/msac-lab6/exercise08.md

 # Exercise 8 - Viewing changes before committing

-1. Ensure your working directory is clean
+1. Ensure your working directory is clean     =>git status

 2. Add text to any one of your files

 3. Delete different text from another of your files